linuskohler-vass/storybook-tailwind/README.md

 # Storybook + Tailwind CSS

-A demo setup with Storybook and Tailwind CSS, using the latest versions as of **February 19, 2025**.
+A demo setup with Storybook and Tailwind CSS, using the latest compatible versions as of **April 8, 2025**.

 ## Features
 - 📖 **Storybook** – UI component explorer